 Providers should utilize CMS Form 339 Exhibit 2 for claiming bad debts or a variation of the exhibit which encompasses the attributes of the exhibit which are stated in the PRM 15-2, Chapter 11, Section 1102 .
-Exhibit 2 requires the patient name, the health insurance claim (HIC) number, the dates of service, whether the patient has been deemed indigent and their Medicaid number if this was the method utilized to determine indigence, the date of first bill send to the beneficiary, the date the bad debt was written off, the remittance advice date, the deductible and coinsurance amount, and the total Medicare bad debt claimed (which should be reduced by recoveries as indicated in a separate column).
+Exhibit 2 requires the patient name, the Medicare ID, the dates of service, whether the patient has been deemed indigent and their Medicaid number if this was the method utilized to determine indigence, the date of first bill send to the beneficiary, the date the bad debt was written off, the remittance advice date, the deductible and coinsurance amount, and the total Medicare bad debt claimed (which should be reduced by recoveries as indicated in a separate column).

 We ask that your bad debt log be submitted with your Medicare cost report in Excel format, either on diskette or CD-ROM.

 In some cases an amount previously written off as a Medicare bad debt may be recovered in a subsequent accounting period.
 When this occurs 42 CFR 413.89(f) provides that the income must be used to reduce the cost of beneficiary services for the period in which the recovery is made.
 Additionally, PRM 15-1,Chapter 3,Section 316 provides that such reductions in reimbursable costs should not exceed the bad debts reimbursed for the applicable prior period.